nima-siboni/collectivecrossing/docs/setup_github_pages.md

 The GitHub Actions workflow is already configured in `.github/workflows/docs.yml`.
 This workflow will:

 - Build the documentation when you push to the `main` branch
-- Deploy it to GitHub Pages automatically
+- Deploy it to a `gh-pages` branch automatically
 - Handle pull requests for testing

 ### 3. **First Deployment**